PROFESSIONAL DEVELOPMENT - 2021/2

 Module code: THE3041

 Students will engage with reflective analysis of their personal professional development and undertake critical reflection of steps taken so far.
 Students will identify potential further personal professional development opportunities and methods.
 The module engages students with a range of areas relating to industry practices, protocols and resources in pursuit of developing the necessary skills to undertake and sustain a career within the creative industries.
+Students from non-Western cultural backgrounds are free to create the portfolio in line with the traditions and practices of their culture if desired.

 Guildford School of Acting